Pinky Moge Wali

-Pinky Moge Wali (2012) is a Punjabi film starring Neeru Bajwa, Gavie Chahal, Geeta Zaildar, K S Makhan, Harpal Singh, B.N.
+Pinky Moge Wali (2012) is a Punjabi film starring Neeru Bajwa, Gavie Chahal, Geeta Zaildar, K S Makhan, Harpal Singh, and B.N.
 Sharma as the prominent characters.

-Music for the film will be given by Jatinder Shah, Gurmeet Singh & Rohit Composer and Guri Bal.
+Music for the film was given by Jatinder Shah, Gurmeet Singh, Rohit Composer and Guri Bal.
 The film started shooting in March 2012.
 The Movie was released on 28 September 2012.

 The film's title Pinky Moge Wali comes from the popular character of Pinky introduced in the popular Punjabi movie Jihne Mera Dil Luteya.
 The title for the movie was bought for an undisclosed amount in big figures.